 Like other amino acids such as glutamine and proline, it is a conditionally essential amino acid.
 This means that the body is usually able to produce it on its own, except during times of illness and stress.

-L-taurine is often added to energy drinks for those looking to take advantage of the potential taurine benefits.
+Like the ingredient guarana, L-taurine is often added to energy drinks for those looking to take advantage of the potential taurine benefits.
 It’s also widely available in supplement form, and may be beneficial for people at risk for taurine deficiency, including those receiving parenteral nutrition or those with chronic heart, liver or kidney failure.

-1. May Help Reduce the Risk of Heart Disease
+1. May Help Reduce the Risk of Heart Disease and Diabetes

 Studies show that taurine may help reduce the risk of heart disease, thanks to its ability to decrease blood pressure and inflammation.
 In fact, according to a review published in Amino Acids, animal models suggest that a higher intake could help protect against heart disease and prevent fatty plaque build-up in the arteries.